cespare/reflex/README.md

 * `-h`: Display the help
 * `-r REGEX`: A [Go regular expression](http://golang.org/pkg/regexp/) to match paths.

+TODO: fill out all the options after this has settled down a bit.

 `COMMAND` is any command you'd like to run.
 Any instance of `{}` will be replaced with the filename of changed file.